mansour-ahmed/mansour.blog/static/content/posts/pragmatic-programmer-1/pragmatic-programmer-1.md

 title: On Being A Pragmatic Programmer - Mentality
 date: 2019-03-11
 author: Ahmed Mansour
-keywords: pragmatic, programmer, craftmanship, mentality, developer, mentality, proactive, knowledge portfolio
+keywords: pragmatic, programmer, craftsmanship, mentality, developer, mentality, proactive, knowledge portfolio
 description: Why spend your life developing software unless you care about doing it well?
 My notes about being better at my craft as a programmer.
 ---